 Additional Notes on Professional Advisement: During professional advisement, advisers will provide additional insight and reiteration of these ideals to ensure that students are clear on what is expected of them.
-The items on the

-Verification Checklist (above) will be reviewed and discussed during advisement meetings, where students indicate their ongoing understanding and agreement with the policies.
+The items on the Verification Checklist (above) will be reviewed and discussed during advisement meetings, where students indicate their ongoing understanding and agreement with the policies.
 Advisers will review with students their professional development plan based on their self-assessment completed in SOWK 301.
 (See also Professional Readiness Policy for more detail.)

-Students will complete the Verification Checklist at three critical points during the program:
+Students will complete the Verification Checklist and Qualtrics Survey at three critical points during the program:

-- 1. Entry into the social work program via Qualtrics, - 2.
-Enrollment in SOWK 301 via Tevera, & - 3.
-In the semester prior to Practicum via Tevera.
+- 1. Orientation into the social work program - 2.
+Enrollment in SOWK 301 Practice 1 - 3.
+Enrollment in SOWK 401 Professionalism Seminar